 So in such a case, if the minimum passing marks is 200 in that group, you’ll have to obtain 135 Marks in the rest of the non-exempt papers.

-Ques. – We’ve also received queries that a Student has obtained 62 and 68 Marks in 2 Papers of a Group but failed to clear the Group.
+Ques. – We have also received queries that a Student has obtained 62 and 68 Marks in 2 Papers of a Group but failed to clear the Group.
 So how much should they get in the rest of the Exams?

 Ans. – To maintain a minimum aggregate of 50%, you’ll have to secure 70 Marks in the remaining 2 Papers.
 But you’ll also have to ensure that you get minimum 40 Marks in each of the Remaining Papers to be declared passed in that Group.